International travel continues to grow each year

 For adults who lacks evidence of immunity, especially women of child bearing age.

-Cause of bacterial pneumonia in adults; a one time dose is recommended for adults over the age of 65, and multiple doses may be recommended for adults with chronic medical conditions.
+Cause of bacterial pneumonia in adults; a one time dose of two different Pneumococcal vaccines (Prevnar 13 + PPSV 23) are recommended for adults over the age of 65, and multiple doses may be recommended for adults with chronic medical conditions.

 Tdap (Tetanus, Diphtheria and Pertussis)